 Criteria for Approval

-The general principles applied to the assessment of the academic quality of
+general principles applied to the assessment of the academic quality of

-- The proposed sequence of course work must offer a clear and appropriate educational objective at the post-baccalaureate level.
+1. The proposed sequence of course work must offer a clear and appropriate educational objective at the post-baccalaureate level.

-- The proposed curriculum will achieve its educational objective in an efficient and well-defined manner.
+3. The proposed curriculum will achieve its educational objective in an efficient and well-defined manner.

-- A perceived need for such a certificate should exist.
+4. A perceived need for such a certificate should exist.
 This provision might be defined in terms of either external markets (i.e., external demand for the skills associated with such a certificate) or internal academic means (i.e., the need for a critical mass of students in a given discipline).

-- If the area of study for a certificate requires new courses, those courses must be approved by the appropriate College bodies or offices and the Graduate Council.
+6. If the area of study for a certificate requires new courses, those courses must be approved by the appropriate College bodies or offices and the Graduate Council.

 Student Eligibility and Admission Criteria

-- Non-Degree Seeking Students
+• Non-Degree Seeking Students

-All non-degree seeking students who wish to pursue approved Graduate Certificates should apply for admission to the certificate through the Graduate Certificate Office (www.gradcerts.usf.edu) as soon as possible for maximum benefit, but must apply to the certificate and complete required coursework within five years of taking the first course applicable to the certificate.
+All non-degree seeking students who wish to pursue approved graduate certificates should apply for admission to the Graduate Certificate program through the Graduate Certificate Office as soon as possible for maximum benefit, but must apply to the Certificate and complete required coursework within five years of taking the first course applicable to the certificate.

 • Degree Seeking Students

-o Admission - All degree seeking students who wish to pursue approved Graduate Certificates must apply for admission to the certificate through the Graduate Certificate Office.
-The application must be received prior to conferral of the degree that includes the same coursework.
-Students who have completed all coursework must apply for admission to the certificate and submit a Completion Form prior to the deadline to apply for graduation by the fourth week of the semester in which the student plans to graduate.
+o Admission - All degree seeking students who wish to pursue approved graduate certificates must apply for admission to the Graduate Certificate program through the Graduate Certificate Office.
+Students must apply for admission to the certificate prior to the deadline to apply for graduation by the fourth week of the semester in which the student plans to graduate.

-- All graduate certificate students must meet all prerequisites for courses in which they wish to enroll.
+3. All graduate certificate students must meet all prerequisites for courses in which they wish to enroll.